 La Catarata de la Fortuna

-The La Catarata de la Fortuna falls are the trailhead for this seriously strenuous five- to six-hour climb to the beautiful lake-filled...
+The La Catarata de la Fortuna is the trailhead for the seriously strenuous climb to the beautiful lake-filled volcanic crater that is...

 Arenal Observatory Lodge